akrzemi1/Optional/README.md

 ----------------------

  - The constructor taking `initializer_list` argument is not `constexpr`.
 This is because `initializer_list` operations are not `constexpr` in C++11.
- - Member function `value_or` does not have rvalue reference overload in GCC.
-This is because rvalue overloding on `*this` is not supported in GCC 4.7.2.
+ - In GCC versions up to, but not including, 4.8.1, member function `value_or` does not have rvalue reference overload.
+This is because rvalue overloading on `*this` is not supported in these versions of GCC.
+ - In GCC 4.6, `optional<T>` isn't a literal type even for trivially destructible T's.
+This is because of a GCC bug which causes a crash when compiling with the proposed implementation.